If you have a website that promotes your product or service, wouldn’t you want to gain as much benefit as possible?

 Tesla have communicated with anyone who was willing to listen over the past few years and shared the trials and tribulations of bringing a new product to the market.
 Their regular blog updates would include anything from the recruitment of key people to the company, to testifying before government committees on the merits of electric vehicles, to updates regarding the development of the car itself including any setbacks, right through to personal views and opinions on their future products and direction.

 As a result, Tesla have built a large online following and gained a huge amount of free publicity from this online buzz.
 Even though their product is priced way out of the range of the average budget, these users have helped promote the car to such an extent that there was a year-long waiting list by the time the first car rolled off the production line.

 That sort of financial security, at a time when most automotive manufacturers have been struggling for survival has meant that they could be aggressive in designing new models and expanding their business across the USA, Canada and Europe.
 They have recently announced that they are now profitable, which is more than can be said for many established automakers.

-Little can be said for the Lightening Car Company’s website.
+Little can be said for the Lightning Car Company’s website.
 Despite their product being arguably more visually appealing and having many practical benefits (such as a battery that can be recharged in 10 minutes as opposed to 3 hours), they’ve secured hardly any of their fair share of the tidal wave of momentum they could have tapped into.
 Their site is basic, static and, aside from a few attractive images, doing very little.

-Of course, it may be that Lightening are quite happy with what they have, but they are undoubtedly missing out on a huge amount of publicity and sales that could be transforming their business and maximising their chances of success in the long term.
+Of course, it may be that Lightning are quite happy with what they have, but they are undoubtedly missing out on a huge amount of publicity and sales that could be transforming their business and maximising their chances of success in the long term.

 Simply having an excellent product on a website that ranks very well for your chosen keyword is only going to scratch the surface of what is possible.
 You need to be pulling out all the stops to maximise the potential of your website.
 Engage with your users – it will pay off.